 Avoid if allergic or hypersensitive to avocado, banana, chestnut, or natural rubber latex.
 Use cautiously with anticoagulants (like warfarin).
 Avoid with monoamine oxidase inhibitors (MAOIs).
 Doses greater than found in a normal diet are not recommended if pregnant or breastfeeding.
 Some types of avocado may be unsafe when breastfeeding.

-Use cautiously if allergic or sensitive to Petasites hybridus or other plants from the Asteraceae/Compositae family (like ragweed, marigolds, daisies, and chrysanthemums).
+Butterbur: Preliminary research suggests that butterbur may not suppress allergic skin disease reactions when compared to the prescription drug fexofenadine (Allegra®), which does suppress these reactions.
+Additional study is needed.
+Use caution if allergic or sensitive to Petasites hybridus or other plants from the Asteraceae/Compositae family (like ragweed, marigolds, daisies and chrysanthemums).
 Raw, unprocessed butterbur plant should not be eaten due to the risk of liver or kidney damage or cancer.
 Avoid if pregnant or breastfeeding.

-Calendula: Limited animal research suggests that calendula extracts may reduce inflammation when applied to the skin.
+Calendula: Limited early research suggests that calendula extracts may reduce skin inflammation.
 Human studies are lacking in this area.

-Chamomile: Topical chamomile preparations have traditionally been used to soothe skin inflammation.
+Chamomile: The German Commission E authorizes the use of topical chamomile for diseases of the skin.
+However, little research has been done on topical chamomile for eczema.
+Topical chamomile preparations have traditionally been used to soothe skin inflammation.
 The existing human evidence shows that chamomile may be of little, if any, benefit while animal studies support its anti-inflammatory action.
 Additional human research is needed in this area.

-Avoid if allergic to chamomile or any related plants such as aster, chrysanthemum, mugwort, ragweed, or ragwort.
+Avoid if allergic to chamomile.
+Anaphylaxis, throat swelling, skin allergic reactions and shortness of breath have been reported.
+Chamomile eyewash may cause allergic conjunctivitis (pinkeye).
 Stop use two weeks before surgery/dental/diagnostic procedures with bleeding risk, and do not use immediately after these procedures.
 Use cautiously if driving or operating machinery.
 Avoid if pregnant or breastfeeding.